Ghosts on Magnetic Tape

 Ghosts on Magnetic Tape is the fourth studio album released by British musician, songwriter, and producer Steven Wilson under the pseudonym Bass Communion.
-It was created primarily from processing 78rpm records and piano sources.
+It was created primarily from processing 78 rpm records and piano sources.
 There was a limited edition of 300 copies available as a double CD including Andrew Liles' reconstruction disc.

 The fourth track contains samples from Bernard Herrmann's score for Martin Scorsese's 1976 film "Taxi Driver".